bdeboe/jira-searcher/README.md

 docker-compose up --build
 ```

-Then open [http://localhost:9092/jira/web/search.html] in your browser.
+Then open http://localhost:9092/jira/web/search.html in your browser.

-:alert: Something in the networking isn't quite right and connections to the JIRA server aren't working yet.
+:warning: Something in the networking isn't quite right and connections to the JIRA server aren't working yet.

 ### Configuration & Usage